Argus-Media-RandD/OWL-Ontology-Visualizer/README.md

 - **Reset Zoom**: Return to default zoom level and center
 - **Node Selection**: Click any node to view its details (type, URI, properties)
 - **Mouse Navigation**: Scroll to zoom, drag to pan around the graph
+- **Export SVG**: Prompt for a save location and write the current visualization as an SVG file

 ### Auto-Update Features